This site celebrates the life and work of sculptor

 It was to be the 1960s before British Railways began universal adoption of the more powerful, but more complex, air-brake concept, but not before Gresham & Craven equipment had been used in most of the diesel multiple-unit trains built under the 'modernisation plan' of the 1950s.

 The Ordsall Lane works appears to have closed around 1962, after the completion of the diesel multiple-unit contract.
 The company continued trading from premises in Walkden and later in Cheadle, near Stockport.
-Eventually, the firm was merged into the empire of their one-time rival, the Westinghouse Brake and Signal Company, but happily, at the start of the new century part of their factory in Salford has been restored as office accommodation, with the name 'Gresham & Craven Ltd' in large lettering visible to travellers on the Metrolink trams, between G-Mex and Cornbrook stations on the north side of the line, and a nearby development of apartments is named 'Gresham Mill.'
+Eventually, the firm was merged into the empire of their one-time rival, the Westinghouse Brake and Signal Company, but happily, at the start of the new century part of their factory in Salford has been restored as office accommodation, with the name 'Gresham & Craven Ltd' in large lettering visible to travellers on the Metrolink trams, between G-Mex and Cornbrook stations on the north side of the line, although recent building has has partially blocked the view.
+A nearby development of apartments is named 'Gresham Mill.'
 The Westinghouse brake business, after several take-overs, is now part of German company Knorr-Bremse.

 An engineering firm called 'Heatly and Gresham' is still in existence: this was founded by James's son-in-law Harry Heatly, husband of Adah, and still trades in India where he and Samuel Gresham supervised the installation of vacuum brakes on the railways.
 For a while in the early 1900s they built motor-cars and taxis back in England under the brand-name 'Rational' but they were not a success.
 (The London Transport Museum has a picture)